 Alexandra was featured at the 2019 Port Fairy Spring Music Festival alongside pianist Alex Raineri, where she appeared in recital and as the soprano soloist for Beethoven’s 9th Symphony.
 Alexandra toured to Brisbane, making her highly successful debut recital performance with Opera Queensland in November.
 Alexandra was awarded the Wellhayes Recital Prize at The Grange Festival International Singing Competition in London and was a finalist at the Otto Edelmann Singing Competition at Theater an der Wien in Vienna.
 A performance of Mendelssohn’s Lobgesang with Styriarte maestro Andreas Stoehr in Graz ended the year.

-2020 has already been a busy year for Alexandra, including an operetta gala concert with the Orchestra Filhamonica Italian in Bern, Switzerland, and a debut performance of Soprano 1 in Mozart’s C minor Mass with the Bochum Symphony Orchestra.
+Despite a difficult 2020, Alexandra was able to give performances in an operetta gala concert with the Orchestra Filhamonica Italian in Bern, Switzerland, and made her debut performance of Soprano 1 in Mozart’s C minor Mass with the Bochum Symphony Orchestra.
+Alexandra appeared in recital with Moritz Eggert in Munich before journeying to Sweden for her first Nannetta in Verdi’s Falstaff at Malmö Opera.

 Alexandra is generously supported by the siaa-Foundation.